-The Group stands out due to its strong innovative drive and technological leadership offering a comprehensive range of sensors for measuring the four physical values (position, pressure, force and temperature) used in many industrial sectors.
+The Group stands out due to its strong innovative drive and technological leadership offering a comprehensive range of sensors for measuring the four physical values (position, pressure, force

 The range is unique in terms of its completeness, and the Group holds a position of international leadership in a number of product families.
-Sensors are also at the heart of the production plants, i.e. the primary sensitive element.
+Sensors are also at the heart of the production plants, i.e.